jorenham/Lmo/docs/distributions.md

 # L-moments of common probability distributions

 This page lists L-moment statistics
 (L -location, scale, skewness, and kurtosis) of common univariate probability distributions, most of them continuous.

 Each of the listed expressions have been validated, both numerically and symbolically (with either Wolfram Alpha, SymPy, or pen and paper).

 Most of the closed-form expressions that are listed here, have been previously reported in the literature.
 But for the sake of interpretability, several have been algebraically rearranged.

 Due to the exploratory use of symbolic computation software, this listing is likely to include some novel solutions.
 This is also the reason for the lack of references.
 But this should pose no problems in practise, since Lmo makes it trivial to check if they aren't incorrect.

 !!! tip

     Numerical calculation of these L-statistics using `scipy.stats` distributions, refer to
     [`rv_continuous.l_stats`][lmo.contrib.scipy_stats.l_rv_generic.l_stats].

     For direct calculation of the L-stats from a CDF or PPF (quantile function, inverse CDF), see [`l_stats_from_cdf`][lmo.theoretical.l_stats_from_cdf] or
     [`l_stats_from_ppf`][lmo.theoretical.l_stats_from_ppf], respectively.

-## L-moments
+## L-stats

 An overview of the untrimmed L-location, L-scale, L-skewness and L-kurtosis, of a bunch of popular univariate probability distributions, for which they exist (in closed form).

 <table style="overflow: hidden">